jim-at-jibba/ariake-vim-colors/Readme.md

 syntax enable
 colorscheme ariake
 ```

 ## Vim

 I have concetrated on the languages I write (JS,TS, Docker, JSON) but should be ok for others.
 If not drop my a line in the issues and let me know.

 I will add more languages as I need them but happpy to accept PRs.

-This theme leans of [vim-polyglot] form the languages
+This theme leans of [vim-polyglot](https://github.com/sheerun/vim-polyglot) for the languages support

 ### JS
 ![js](https://github.com/jim-at-jibba/ariake-vim-colors/blob/master/assets/js.png)